VINYASA FLOW PRACTICE

 ALIGNMENT & ADJUSTMENTS WORKSHOPS

 There will be plenty of guidance on how to improve and enhance your teaching skills and how to plan and structure a class.
-In the In-person Module, you will be teaching one-on-one and then progress to teaching larger groups towards the end of the course.
+In the in-person module, you will start teaching one-on-one and then progress to teaching larger groups towards the end of the course.
 You will receive feedback from your teachers and your classmates as well, to help you to improve and to find your unique voice and style as a teacher.

 PRANAYAMA AND MEDITATION

-You will practice different breathing and meditation techniques such as nadi shodhana, kapalbhati, bhastrika, ujjayi and bhramari; chakra meditation and yoga nidra.
+You will learn and practice different breathing and meditation techniques such as nadi shodhana, kapalbhati, bhastrika, ujjayi and bhramari; chakra meditation and yoga nidra.